- GENDER PARITY: THE ROLE OF WOMEN IN PHILANTHROPIC DECISION MAKING

 CORNHOLE

 Want to learn how to play this lawn game or improve your game?
-The courts will be open at all times on Tuesday to get advice and instruction that will help you master the game.
-How do you score?
-What are variations of the game?
-This and more will be covered by our experts.
+The courts will be open at all times on Wednesday and Thursday and staffed with instructors to provide insights and answer your questions.

 DRONES